Sidewalk Labs could pilot city-changing tech in Toronto sooner than you think

 On stage at Google’s Go North conference in Toronto today, Sidewalk Labs CEO Dan Doctoroff explained that while the plan to build a model smart city in Toronto in the city’s waterfront Quayside area remains in the preparatory phase, there are other things that Sidewalk can do right now to begin implementing some of its work in the area.

-Sidewalk is talking about how to implement these more immediately with the city, and they could include pilots that focus on traffic mitigation (perhaps in the “Queen’s Quay” area, which is also down by the waterfront, Doctoroff said) as well as potentially transplanting some of the ideas it’s experimenting with around health care based on a pilot clinic just opened in NYC.
+Sidewalk is talking about how to implement these more immediately with the city, and they could include pilots that focus on traffic mitigation (perhaps in the Queens Quay area, which is also down by the waterfront, Doctoroff said) as well as potentially transplanting some of the ideas it’s experimenting with around health care based on a pilot clinic just opened in NYC.

 Doctoroff also referred to a “new transportation flow modelling concept” that Sidewalk believes can be beneficial to public transit agencies immediately, and that could come to Toronto soon.

-All of the above ideas are not things specific to the long-term plan to develop the 12-acre piece of land begin called Quaside on a section of Toronto’s Port Lands.
+All of the above ideas are not things specific to the long-term plan to develop the 12-acre piece of land begin called Quayside on a section of Toronto’s Port Lands.
 In fact, Doctoroff said that in terms of timing for these smaller pilots, “we can start those right now,” or at least “relatively soon.”

 0